 Federal Election Law Crimes and Defenses

-The protection of the United States election system is crucially important to ensure government officials are not using unethical or illegal methods to obtain support, such as making promises to appoint someone in a government position in exchange for their political support, activity, and financial contributions.
+The protection of the United States election system is crucial to ensuring government officials are not using unethical or illegal methods to obtain support, such as promising to appoint someone in a government position in exchange for their political support, activity, and financial contributions.

-Put simply, it's critical to any properly functioning democracy that elections are free and fair.
-Thus, there is a wide range of federal laws that address the issues of voter fraud and election fraud.
+Put simply, free and fair elections are critical to any properly functioning democracy.
+Thus, there is a wide range of federal laws that address voter and election fraud.

 Anyone who violates these laws and participates in unlawful behavior related to an election or political activity could be charged with a serious crime and prosecuted in a federal courtroom.